alainschmutz/KafkaTechBier_JavaProducer/README.md

 4. Run mvn compile (in IntelliJ in the Maven Projects tool button: Producer, Lifecycle, compile).
 This will generate code for the data model under target/generated-sources.

 5. The following changes are to be made in the JavaProducer.java.
+   * Change the name of the topic we will produce into to ipt-spesen-avro.

    * Add the schema registry URL which is where Avro schemas are stored:

           properties.setProperty("schema.registry.url", "http://127.0.0.1:8081");